recursehex/Hybrid/docs/multi_unit_compilation.md

 # Multi-Unit Compilation

-Hybrid’s front-end routes all parser, lexer, and code generation state through `CompilerSession`.
+Hybrid's front-end routes all parser, lexer, and code generation state through `CompilerSession`.
 You can now feed multiple source files to a single driver invocation, and the session will track shared types while clearing per-unit scratch state.